 Rights of Individuals with Disabilities:

 Alvin Community College complies with Section 504 of the Rehabilitation Act of 1973 (P.L.
 93-112) and with the Americans With Disabilities Act (P.L.
 101-336), and does not discriminate on the basis of a disability in the areas of admission, accessibility, treatment and employment.
 Individuals with disabilities, as defined under the law, who are otherwise qualified to meet the institution’s academic and employment requirements will be provided with a variety of academic services and resources.
 ACC supports efforts in making the campus more accessible and encourages students with disabilities to participate in all activities.
 Students seeking assistance should contact the Advising Services.
-Information concerning college practices as they relate to Section 504 and ADA should be directed to the Dean of Students.
+Information concerning college practices as they relate to Section 504 and ADA should be directed to the Director of Advising Services.